Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Prototype Transformer

 \section{Prototype Transformer}

 The prototype transformer (ProtoT) is an autoregressive LM architecture, based on prototypes.
 It is a transformer stack identical to LLaMA-3 \citep{grattafiori2024llama}, apart from the mixer module: ProtoT uses a prototype-based mixer instead of standard self-attention.
-Like LLaMA-3, ProtoT has L blocks (\enquote{layers}), each consisting of a mixer and a SwiGLU \citep{shazeer2020gluvar} feed-forward (FFN) module with the same intermediate ratio of ${\sim}2.7$ as in LLaMA-3, and skip-connections with RMS pre-layernorm \citep{zhang-sennrich-neurips19} around each of the mixer module and the FFN.
+Like LLaMA-3, ProtoT has L blocks (\enquote{layers}), each consisting of a mixer and a SwiGLU \citep{shazeer2020gluvar} feed-forward (FFN) module with the same intermediate ratio of ${\sim}2.7$ as in LLaMA-3, and skip-connections with RMS pre-layernorm \citep{zhang-sennrich-neurips19} around each mixer module and FFN.

-\textbf{Prototype mixer:} This module is a self-attention alternative that uses $R$ prototypes (trainable parameter vectors) to route the communication across the sequence through R corresponding channels (Fig.~\ref{diag:proto_t}).
+\textbf{Prototype mixer:} This module uses $R$ prototypes (trainable parameter vectors) to route the communication across the sequence through R corresponding channels (Fig.~\ref{diag:proto_t}).
 Communication in and out of the channel is mediated via a write gate (in) and read gate (out) (Eq.~\ref{eq:proto_t} and \ref{eq:prefix-mean}).
 Each prototype is used as a filter via the write gate to aggregate (time-discounted) information from the past, defining a communication channel, and reading back the information via the read gate into the sequence.
-The prototype mixer follows the following formula applied at any token position $i$, for linear maps U, V, and W, with full details below:
+It follows this formula applied at any token position $i$, for linear maps U, V, and W: \nopagebreak[4]

-Communication passes through an R-channel bottleneck, each channel mediated by a prototype via the read and write gate.
-This bottleneck encourages the network to specialize the channels semantically, which in turn specializes the prototypes semantically.
-This is likely what leads to the prototypes capturing nameable concepts at the write gate (Sec.~\ref{sec:interpretability}).
+Communication passes through an R-channel bottleneck, where each channel is mediated by a prototype via the read and write gates.
+Since each prototype defines how context is averaged within its channel, multiple meanings assigned to the same channel are forced into a compromise representation, blurring their distinctions.
+This creates pressure for semantic specialization across channels.
+In Sec.~\ref{sec:interpretability}, we show that this effect is reflected at the write gate where prototypes capture nameable, partially disentangled concepts.